IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Experimental Results

 \subsection{Error and Progress Analysis}

-We now analyze the error and achievement indicators classified by the question authors.
-This provides a clearer picture of where models fail and where they already provide meaningful help.
+We analyze the error and achievement indicators classified by the question authors.
+This provides a clearer picture of where models fail and where they provide meaningful help.

-\paragraph{Error indicators} As shown in \cref{fig:errors:main}, models make a wide variety of errors.
-Logical errors are the most common, with models frequently introducing unfounded assumptions or claiming incorrect implications. \claudeopus is particularly weak in this respect, having logical errors in nearly $80\%$ of its responses.
-Conceptual errors are also widespread.
-Importantly, these errors are described as fundamental misunderstandings of mathematical concepts in the grader guidelines, showing that models do not fully understand some advanced mathematical concepts.
-Furthermore, hallucinations are surprisingly frequent, with \geminipro hallucinating results in $50\%$ of its answers.
-In contrast, calculation mistakes are rare, which is expected since problems are proof-oriented and models can rely on tools to perform calculations.
-A notable outlier among all models is \grokfour: it often produces extremely short answers that only contain a final answer attempt without supporting arguments.
-This leads graders to be unsure about the precise mistakes or achievements in its reasoning.
+\paragraph{Error indicators} As shown in \cref{fig:errors:main}, models make a variety of errors.
+Logical errors are the most common, with models frequently introducing unfounded assumptions or claiming incorrect implications. \claudeopusfoursix is particularly weak in this respect, having logical errors in $40\%$ of its responses.
+All other errors are much less common and remain well below $20\%$.
+However, hallucinations still occur, which is a major issue for any scientific application.

 \paragraph{Achievement indicators} As shown in \cref{fig:achievements:main}, most models demonstrate general familiarity with the background knowledge needed to understand the problems, which is an impressive achievement given that many of these questions reference highly specialized mathematical concepts.
-Creative ideas are rarer, but \gptfive still displays non-trivial creativity in almost half its solutions.
+Creative ideas are rarer, but \gptfivefour still displays non-trivial creativity in over half of its solutions.
 This indicates that the model can already make remarkable progress on difficult problems.
-Finally, in some cases, models provide insights that could be helpful to expert mathematicians, with \gptfive offering meaningful contributions in about half its attempts.
+Finally, in some cases, models provide insights that could be helpful to expert mathematicians, with \gptfivefour offering meaningful contributions in about $60\%$ of its attempts.
 This is a significant achievement for any automated system.